 I love that the first sentence in this book tells you to always have a magnifying glass with you to encourage children to become investigators to find out more about the unseen world.
-It also sets out to show how vital and important all microscopic beings are for life on Earth.
+It also sets out to show how vital all microscopic beings are for life on Earth.
 How, without some, we would not have soil; how some help to recycle our waste and how many help to maintain the natural balance of the planet.
-And these are just some of the reasons why we need what we often see as quite disgusting living organisms as vital to our planet.
+And these are just some of the reasons why we need what we often see as quite disgusting living organisms as vital to our world.

-What makes this nonfiction picture book more than just a book full of fascinating facts about this unseen world are the beautiful illustrations throughout, that are also very detailed, to scale and labelled to link the creature to the fact.
-I also have to say that any book that credits the scientific consultants is a huge plus and deserve to be credited here too: Scientific consultants: Cédric Hubas and Christine Rollard at the Muséum National d’Histoire naturelle in Paris
+What makes this nonfiction picturebook more than just a book full of fascinating facts are the beautiful, detailed illustrations, that are to scale and clearly labelled.
+I also have to say that any book that credits the scientific consultants is a huge plus and deserve to be credited here too: Scientific consultants: Cédric Hubas and Christine Rollard at the Muséum National d’Histoire Naturelle in Paris

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.